What is a learning community?

 A Learning Community is a small cohort of (5-10) faculty and staff from across the university who come together to co-learn.
 LCs meet regularly over the academic year to discuss a teaching and learning topic of interest and to contribute to a select outcome.
 Learning Communities are cross-disciplinary and are a great way to connect and collaborate.

 Learning can take many forms.
-Decide with your team what "IT" is that you hope to learn and/or to acheive before the end of the Spring quarter.
+Decide with your team what "IT" is that you hope to learn and/or to achieve before the end of the Spring quarter.
 Think about what you would like to share with the broader campus community about your learning experience.

 a campus workshop or presentation; a resource kit; a blog; a white paper or publication; a conference presentation; a website or wiki; a course design or re-design; policy or process recommendations; a multi-media resource; or a book review